Six reasons how Scylla outperforms Cassandra (and the Cassandra features that make us the better choice)

 Fanatics was able to replace 43 nodes of Cassandra with just 3 nodes of Scylla.

-Do more with Scylla than you can with Cassandra.
+The Cassandra performance benchmarks prove you can do more with Scylla than you can with Cassandra.
 Scylla supports global and local indexes — even at the same time.
 Finally, real, scalable indexes can be used with your model.
-Scylla supports workload prioritization, enabling you to provide a different priority to different user workloads in a simple role-based fashion.
+Scylla in comparison to Cassandra, better supports workload prioritization, enabling you to provide a different priority to different user workloads in a simple role-based fashion.
 You can provide a superior SLA to your production queries and run your dev queries with the lowest priority.
 Scylla supports change-data-capture as a CQL table, thus you can easily track your DB changes in a consistent way with the same query language you already know.

 Grab found it very easy to use Scylla for their real-time threat detection system.

 Teams can easily migrate applications that use Apache Cassandra and enjoy fundamentally better technology.
 With Scylla there’s no lock-in.
 Everything’s the same: The CQL protocol and queries, nodetool, SSTables and compaction strategies; even JMX is supported.
 What’s more, Scylla supports a DynamoDB compatible API, so you can consolidate more use cases.
 Work with the same open source projects such as JanusGraph, Spark, Kafka (using our optimized Scylla connector), Presto, KairosDB, Kong and many others.
 Scylla choses the best open source projects and has selected Prometheus and Grafana for metrics, Wireshark for packet analysis, systemd for Linux daemons and a Kubernetes operator for provisioning.

 The team at SAS was shocked that they didn’t need to change any code for their application.